odogono/vidpads/README.md

 <br/>

-VO Pads is a performative video player with editing and sequencing abilities.
+VO Pads is a pad based video player with editing and sequencing abilities.

 ## Features